Class MemoryUtil

 public static long nmemRealloc(long ptr, long size)

-Unsafe version of memRealloc(java.nio.ByteBuffer, int).
+Unsafe version of memRealloc(ByteBuffer, int).
 May return NULL if size is zero or the allocation failed.

 • nmemReallocChecked